 Check Out Time: 11am

-After a day exploring the magical Scottish landscapes of mountains and lochs, you’ll be able to settle into the comfortable restaurant and enjoy a delicious meal from the well thought out menu.
-The bar/lounge features a great selection of drinks as well as local whisky’s.
+After a day exploring the magical Scottish landscapes of mountains and lochs, you’ll be able to settle into the comfortable restaurant and enjoy a delicious meal from the well-thought-out menu.
+The bar/lounge features a great selection of drinks as well as local whisky.

 The Caledonian Hotel offers great late deals and special offers on short breaks throughout the year.
 Book online today with My Hotel Break.

-Each of the 81 bedrooms at the Caledonian Hotel have everything you would expect for a comfortable stay including TV, tea and coffee making facilities, en-suite bathroom, a desk and free WiFi throughout.
+Each of the 81 bedrooms at the Caledonian Hotel has everything you would expect for a comfortable stay including TV, tea and coffee-making facilities, en-suite bathroom, a desk and free WiFi throughout.

-Upgrade to a loch view room to enjoy picturesque view over the Loch Linnhe
+Upgrade to a loch view room to enjoy the picturesque view over the Loch Linnhe

 Bar & Restaurant

-The bar/lounge features a great selection of drinks as well as local whisky’s.
+The bar/lounge features a great selection of drinks as well as local whisky.